 - Understand insurance benefits for autism therapies

-- If your child is already being seen at Seattle Children’s Autism Center, ask your child’s provider to refer you.
+- If your child is already a patient at Seattle Children’s Autism Center, ask your child’s provider to refer you.

 - If your child is not a current patient at Seattle Children’s, ask your child’s primary care provider or mental health provider to refer you to Seattle Children’s Autism Center.
 At your first visit, we can decide if the ABA Early Intervention Program is right for your child.

-- If you are referred to our program, we will place your child on our waiting list.
+- If you have a referral to our program, we will place your child on the waiting list.
 When a space opens, we will contact you to set up your first visit.